-(2) The dollar range of equity securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of December [], 2014, by the number of shares of the respective class so beneficially owned and aggregated accordingly.
+(2) The dollar range of equity securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market, or The NASDAQ, as of November 20, 2014, by the number of shares of the respective class so beneficially owned and aggregated accordingly.

-Gladstone Commercial Corporation, our affiliate and a real estate investment trust, is also managed by our Adviser.
-The following table sets forth certain information regarding the ownership of the common and preferred stock of Gladstone Commercial as of December [], 2014, by each independent incumbent director and nominee.
-As of December [], 2014, none of our independent directors owns any class of stock of Gladstone Commercial Corporation, other than those classes listed below.
+Gladstone Commercial Corporation, our affiliate and a real estate investment trust, is also managed by the Adviser.
+The following table sets forth certain information regarding the ownership of the common and preferred stock of Gladstone Commercial as of November 20, 2014, by each independent incumbent director and nominee.
+As of November 20, 2014, none of our independent directors owns any class of stock of Gladstone Commercial Corporation, other than common stock.